bergercookie/tw-hooks/README.md

     from the command line.
 It does so in a robust manner making sure it does the right thing regardless of weather one or two commands are provided and being robust to errors (e.g., `utf-8` decoding errors).
+  - It takes care to make the hooks fail safely even if it can't find required modules (e.g., if you try invoking `task` from inside a `virtualenv` where `tw-hooks` is not importable.
   - It gives you a class-oriented approach and lets you install multiple hooks from the same class, thus allowing these hooks to share common configuration.
-  - It also allows you to keep all your hooks together and keep them as a package in some other place in your filesystem, e.g., in your dotfiles and automatically adds the right glue-code so that Taskwarrior your scripts without having to explicitly place it in `~/.task/hooks` or
+  - It allows you to keep all your hooks together and keep them as a package in some other place in your filesystem, e.g., in your dotfiles and automatically adds the right glue-code so that Taskwarrior your scripts without having to explicitly place it in `~/.task/hooks` or